blittle/backbone-nested-models/README.md

 ```
 Whenever set is called on a model, or a json response is saved to a model, if a relation exists for one of the attributes
 being saved, a new instance of that relation will be created or if it already exists, it will be updated.
 Also note that
 the relation will be given a backwards reference to its parent model through the keyword `parent`.
+A `_parent` attribute will also be added to the options paramter passed to the initialize method, but be aware that the parent model is not entirely initialized at this point.

 Collections work similarly except that the backwards reference from a model which is part of a colleciton which is a
 relation of a model is `collection.parent`.